 AP may send an optimized probe response frame including only the parameters which need to be received by the STA when the AP receives the probe request frame including the AP configuration change count.

+Setting of ProbeTimer (11-13/34r1)

+TGai may define a mechanism for a STA to accelerate the scanning of an empty channel with no AP in operation.

 Passive Scanning